Col-E/Useful-Things/tutorials/javafx/gradle-setup/README.md

 Once you have the class name in there, you're done.

+> **Note**: Due to [name path overlaps](https://x.com/invokecoley/status/1511573194049835009) between different architectures for a given platform _(such as win-x86_64 & win-ARM)_ only one of the architectures will be supported at a time.

 ## Building & running the jar

 Open a terminal window and run `gradlew fatJar`.
 This will compile the project and place the contents into a new folder named `builds`.